A Full Guide to Bellwether Trials in Mass Tort Cases

 Mass torts involve the consolidation of many lawsuits into one legal action.
 All parties involved have been harmed in some way by the same defendant.
 The intention behind mass torts is to reduce the number of pending cases when a large number of people are harmed by a similar problem.
 These cases often involve a large number of people from one geographic area.
 Additionally, the victims are treated as individual plaintiffs rather than a large group.
 This means that each plaintiff must prove their case individually.

 Multidistrict litigation, however, involves consolidating many cases from around the country into one court case.
 The plaintiffs involved must have at least one question of fact in common.
 The goal behind multidistrict litigation is to lighten the load placed on federal district courts by numerous complex cases.
-One judge will handle the pretrial proceedings and the process of discovery.
+One judge will handle the pretrial proceedings and the process of discovery, including requests for production, depositions, and interrogatories.

 Bellwether Trial Definition